spm/spm-docs/README.md

 Use British English.

 ### 2. Code
-Format any code included in the documentation as code chunks.
+Format any code included in the documentation as [code blocks](https://squidfunk.github.io/mkdocs-material/reference/code-blocks/).

 Raw text: